zwave-js/zwave-js-ui/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] PKG
 - [ ] Manually built (git clone - npm install - npm run build )

-zwavejs2mqtt version: 1.0.0
+zwavejs2mqtt version: <version here, you can find it on control panel>
-zwavejs version: 6.0.0
+zwavejs version: <version here, you can find it on control panel>

 ### Describe the bug